Tokalanz/MsPrinter/README.md

 # Mesh Printer

-The Mesh Printer listens on Mashtashtic channel zero and prints any message recieved.
+The Mesh Printer listens on Mashtashtic channel zero and prints any message received.

 The heart of the Mesh Printer is a Raspberry Pi Zero and a RFM95W LoRa radio module.
 Mesh Printer uses a thermal receipt printer.
 These can come with a USB or Serial interface.

 We will use the ESCPos Python library to send text to the printer.
 You will need to identify your printer and test using the Python library to print text.

 Read the instructions for Python-ESCPos and use the code examples to verify you can send text to your printer.
+I suggest you test the Python-ESCPos library with your printer before continuing.
+Use the demo Python scripts on the Python-ESCPos usage page to verify you can print from the demo scripts.

 https://python-escpos.readthedocs.io/en/latest/
 https://github.com/python-escpos/python-escpos